 Step #4 Pick up trash and clutter before heading off to bed.

-When you start adding this to task to your evening routine you will be greeted with a neater home in the morning.
+I like to call this a room reset and it is a busy mom’s game-changer.
+When you start adding this to one task to your evening routine you will be greeted with a neater home in the morning.
 That alone is worth the 6 minutes it takes to complete this task.

 If you still have children living at home, more specifically clutter bug children, give a reminder to each before they head off to bed.
 Just simply announce for them to gather up their things from around the home.
 Then when you make your rounds you will have a much smaller mess to collect.